memfault/interrupt/_drafts/git-bisect.md

 What do you do now?
 If only there was a tool you could use to find where things broke in an organized fashion...

-This is where the concept of bisecting is here to rescue you.
-Regardless of what version control system you are using there are usually options for bisecting.
-In this article, we will be assuming git, since it has a bisect feature built in.
-If you use a different system, the References section contains some links to bisect scripts/features for other version control systems, such as Mercurial[^mercurial_bisect], CVS[^cvs_bisect], or SVN[^svn_bisect].
-This article is an extremely personal story of a time I had to run a bisect on a repository, and the thoughts that went through my mind as it happened.
+This is where the concept of bisecting comes to the rescue.
+Regardless of what version control system you are using there are options for bisecting.
+In this article, we will be using git, since it has a bisect feature built in.
+If you use a different system, check the References section for bisecting solutions for Mercurial[^mercurial_bisect], CVS[^cvs_bisect], or SVN[^svn_bisect].

 <!-- excerpt start -->

+This article is a personal story of a time I had to run a bisect on a repository, and the thoughts that went through my mind as it happened.
-This article also seeks to be a primer on how to find a bug using git’s bisect feature, including some easy strategies to search in a sensical way and narrow your search space as much as possible.
-We will then continue into some ways of speeding up that search through git bisect’s automation options.
+I touch on how to find a bug using git’s bisect feature, and go over some easy strategies to narrow your search space as much as possible.
+Lastly, I detail some ways of speeding up that search through git bisect’s automation options.

 <!-- excerpt end -->